 This is one of our favorite ways to make guacamole.
-It’s simple.
-It’s delicious.
-And it deserves its own day of the week (move over tacos!)
+It's super simple.
+It's delicious.
+And it deserves its own day of the week (move over tacos!).
 I take that back.
-The only thing I love more than home made guac is a taco.
+The only thing I love more than a simple guacamole recipe is a taco.

 Not too long ago, we decided to take a family trip with our two young kiddos.
 Chipper and caffeinated, I nearly had the front desk extend our reservation the minute we arrived.

 The next three days were rife with possibility.
 Needless to say, our little people don't travel well...

 Twelve very long sleepless hours later (after calling the front desk to take off one night) we zombie-walked to the nearest taco place for a much needed pick-me-up.
 And the place was good - head bursting into confetti good.

 Although I've forgotten the components of my taco, I do remember one simple yet incredible addition to their guacamole - sun dried tomatoes.
 Try this recipe out.
 It's healthy, delicious and less than 5 ingredients.
 And when you have an adorable little crank monster chasing you around screaming while you cook, 4 ingredient dishes are the best.